The Lads: History

 After the band's self-titled sixth album, The Lads their focus began to shift towards a younger age group.
 Their aim, after a few trips to the US to tour, was to try and break into a larger market by moving to the U.S. in 2005.
 It was during this time that Chris and Bennett decided to leave the band and move back to New Zealand.
 Chris later became a Campus pastor for Arise Church.
 Bjorn's older brother Kristian filled in on bass for early performances after the move to the U.S. but has not been formally replaced since his departure.
 Instead, the band uses loops and backtracks to fill in instruments vacated by former members.
 Kristian now plays in a new version of Royal Rumble along with Rimu Tahu.
 Chris continues to have some creative and lyrical input into the band and can be seen on live footage filmed in New Zealand from the "Live at The Thunderdome" DVD.
 Paul has also had guest slots during performances in the band's home city of Wellington, New Zealand during tours in New Zealand.

 Bjorn left the band in 2010 to pursue music with his wife Tara but can still be seen in cartoon form on promotional material and on videos displayed during live shows.
 He was replaced by Tim Smith.
 Tim can be seen on the "Live at Thunderdome" DVD and on Season 2 of "The Lads" TV show but has since left the band and returned to New Zealand.
 To date, he has not been formally replaced.

 In 2017, Mark and Steve started a kids worship series titled Big Big Worship.
 As of November 2018, the series consists of three volumes, featuring songs by The Lads and three other artists: Cool Worship Kids, Hannah O, and Robotz Worship.

 In 2018, after over a decade being based in Nashville, the band relocated back to New Zealand.

 Current Band Status

 In August 2018, Mark and Steve moved back to their homeland of New Zealand after 13 years of living in the United States.
 They will still be creating new Big Big Worship and Lads material.

+The Lads did a one off reunion gig with all of the founder members (plus Tim Smith) at Winter Vibes festival in Lower Hutt New Zealand on the 26th of August 2023.